 God is interested in all of creation

 But in the same chapter, Romans 8, we also read that the final solution for the problems in creation is God’s work.
-And that it is based on people becoming part of his family: ‘the revealing of the sons of God’ (verse 19).
+And that it is based on people becoming part of his family: “the revealing of the sons of God” (Romans 8:19).
 And again, we see that in the life of Jesus.
 Even though He showed His love for the poor and the people with problems and the sick in many ways, His main focus was spiritual.
 When a lame man came to be healed, Jesus first addressed the most important problem and said: “Son, your sins are forgiven” (Mark 2:5).
 We should follow Jesus’ example.
 Both in helping people and in never forgetting that their spiritual problems are the most important.

 Showing God’s vision

 There are a few exceptions where churches can and should speak out on social issues.
 When a society allows something that is clearly immoral, the church speaks out.
 Already in the second century the church spoke out against abortion, and it still does.
 And sometimes the church is the only powerful institution that can raise its voice against a dictatorial or corrupt government.
-Churches played an important part in the fall of the Wall.
-In African countries often the church is or was the only institution that could help lift people out of poverty.
+Churches played an important part in the fall of the Wall in Germany.
+In African countries, often the church is or was the only institution that could help lift people out of poverty.

 We do not find a command in the Bible telling the church to do these things.
 But all through history it has come natural to do so.
-In it, we recognise the leading of the Holy Spirit.
-The church needs the ongoing guidance of the Holy Spirit.
-To know when God is calling it to be involved in social issues.
-And when it should have a laser-like focus on its primary calling to teach God’s Word.
+In it, we recognize the leading of the Holy Spirit.
+The church needs the ongoing guidance of the Holy Spirit to know when God is calling it to be involved in social issues, and when it should have a laser-like focus on its primary calling to teach God’s Word.